23-MDDN342/project-1-parameterised-space-MisterBooty/README.md

 07/03 messed around more with the expanding cube.
 After watching todays class, i believe that there are a lot of things that i can take into my away and implemnt into my own code.
 I believe that there are some new strategies that i could use to achieve my goal.

 tried to implement some of phoebes code and re edit it to see what i could create.
 After a lot of frudtrating math i have ended up with a checkerboard. have to see what happens next

+09/03
+In class i tied up my code and made it so that it would work in the normal, the large and the XL view.
+I need to figure out how to repeat my quads so that they fill the entire page correctly.
+I also managed to mak my bacground sqares longer.